The Moon's Highs and Lows

 Table 3: Earth and Moon's highest and lowest elevations (LROC Quickmap)

-Now for the Moon's tallest mountains - where to hunt for those?
+Where to hunt for the Moon's tallest mountains?
 To help answer this, let's first decide what a mountain is (yes you'd probably know one if you saw one, but still...), then how Moon mountains are made.
 According to Britannica:Mountain - landform that rises prominently above its surroundings, generally exhibiting steep slopes, a relatively confined summit area, and considerable local relief.So elevation alone isn't enough for a feature to qualify as a mountain.
-As peakjut says:A tiny mound on the Tibetan plateau could have a higher elevation than a massive mountain that rises from close to sea level, such as Mount Rainier.And even if a 'peak' isn't on a plateau and is high above sea level (or the lunar datum as the case may be), it's still not a mountain if the terrain slopes up only say 1° from all sides to reach that point, since there's nothing about such a formation that 'stands out' - there isn't considerable local relief - basically, it isn't prominent.
-There's a couple of ways to measure prominence:a) How far you need to descend from a peak before you can start climbing a higher peak
+As peakjut says:A tiny mound on the Tibetan plateau could have a higher elevation than a massive mountain that rises from close to sea level, such as Mount Rainier.But even a 'peak' high above sea level (or the lunar datum as the case may be), that's not on a plateau, is still not a mountain if the terrain slopes up only say, 1° from all sides to reach that point, since there's nothing about such a formation that 'stands out' - there isn't considerable local relief - basically, it isn't prominent.
+A couple of ways to measure prominence are:a) How far you need to descend from a peak before you can start climbing a higher peak

 b) The height of a peak above the lowest contour line fully encircling it